Clam Sentinel

 Extensions To Scan

-The next option is Choose what extensions Clam Sentinel will scan.
+The next option is Choose what extensions Sentinel will scan.
 The Sentinel default option has about 130 Windows file extensions.
-Experienced users can configure their own scan extensions here, but they will miss any future changes made to the default extensions.
+Experienced users can configure their own custom scan extensions here, but they will miss any future changes made to the default extensions.

 Paths Or Files Not Scanned (Whitelisting)

 Examples: c:\temp will exclude the temp folder from scans; c:\temp\test.bat will exclude the test.bat program in the temp folder from scans; test.bat will exclude the test.bat file anywhere on your computer from scans.
 You can browse files/folders on your computer by selecting the little icon on the whtelist configuration page.
-If you use Clam Sentinel with another antivirus/antimalware program, you should whitelist the other AVs program folder, data folder, and quarantine and database folders (if separate from the data folder) from Clam Sentinel to prevent the other AV from triggering a false detection on a ClamWin virus signature.
-Also exclude the Clam Sentinel and ClamWin program and folders and the ClamWin data folder from the other scanner.
+If you use Clam Sentinel with another antivirus/antimalware program, you should whitelist the other AVs program folder, data folder, and quarantine folder and database folders (if separate from data folder) from Clam Sentinel to prevent the other AV from triggering a false detection on a ClamWin virus signature.
+Also exclude Clam Sentinel and ClamWin program and data folders from the other scanner.
 This option is also used to exclude files from Sentinel's System Monitor warnings about suspicious files.
 If “good” programs that you use trigger a System Monitor warning, you can whitelist these files from the System Monitor so that future warnings will be only for “real” suspicious files.
 If possible, exclude individual files within a folder.
 Example: C:\Foldername\Filename.Extension.
 Excluding entire folders will mean less protection from both Sentinel's Real Time Monitor and the System Monitor.

 Paths Where All Files Will Be Scanned